Iceland hotspot: Theories of causation

 There is an ongoing discussion about whether the hotspot is caused by a deep mantle plume or originates at a much shallower depth.
 Recently, seismic tomography studies have found seismic wave speed anomalies under Iceland, consistent with a hot conduit 100 km across that extends to the lower mantle.

 Foulger et al. believe the Icelandic plume reaches only to the mantle transition layer and can therefore not come from the same source as Hawaii.
 Bijwaard and Spakman, however, believe the Icelandic plume does reach to the mantle, and therefore comes from the same source as Hawaii.
-While the Hawaiian island chain and the Emperor Seamounts show a clear time-progressive volcanic track caused by the movement of the Pacific Plate over the Hawaiian hotspot, no such track can be seen at Iceland.

-It is proposed that the line from Grímsvötn volcano to Surtsey shows the movement of the Eurasian Plate, and the line from Grímsvötn volcano to the Reykjanes volcanic belt shows the movement of the North American Plate.

 Mantle plume theory

 The Iceland plume is a postulated upwelling of anomalously hot rock in the Earth's mantle beneath Iceland.
-Its origin is thought to lie deep in the mantle, perhaps at the boundary between the core and the mantle at about 2880 km depth.
+Its origin is thought to lie deep in the mantle, perhaps at the core–mantle boundary at about 2880 km depth.
 Opinions differ as to whether seismic studies have imaged such a structure.
 In this framework, the volcanism of Iceland is attributed to this plume, according to the theory of W. Jason Morgan.

 It is believed that a mantle plume underlies Iceland, of which the hotspot is thought to be the surface expression, and that the presence of the plume enhances the volcanism already caused by plate separation.
 Additionally, flood basalts on the continental margins of Greenland and Norway, the oblique orientation of the Reykjanes Ridge segments to their spreading direction, and the enhanced igneous crustal thickness found along the southern Aegir and Kolbeinsey ridges may be results of interaction between the plume and the Mid-Atlantic Ridge.
 The plume stem is believed to be quite narrow, perhaps 100 km across and extending down to at least 400–650 km beneath the Earth's surface, and possibly down to the core-mantle boundary, while the plume head may be greater than 1000 km in diameter.

-It is suggested that the lack of a time-progressive track of seamounts is due to the location of the plume beneath the thick Greenland craton (Laurentia) for ~ 15 Myr after continental breakup, and the later entrenchment of the plume material into the northern Mid-Atlantic Ridge following its formation.
+While the Hawaiian island chain and the Emperor Seamounts show a clear time-progressive volcanic track caused by the movement of the Pacific Plate over the Hawaiian hotspot, no such clear track can be seen at Iceland.
+It is proposed that the line from Grímsvötn volcano to Surtsey shows the movement of the Eurasian Plate, and the line from Grímsvötn volcano to the Reykjanes volcanic belt shows the movement of the North American Plate.
+It has been suggested that the lack of a time-progressive track of seamounts may be due to the location of the plume beneath the thick Greenland craton (Laurentia) for ~ 15 Myr after continental breakup, and the later entrenchment of the plume material into the northern Mid-Atlantic Ridge following its formation.